-Bottom line, both of them have their advantages and flaws.
+The bottom line is that both of them have their advantages and flaws.
 WordPress has an easier learning curve, more flexibility, and scalability, yet, slightly less secure than Drupal.
-However, Drupal requires much more of the technical expertise, and may not be the best choice for a publisher that needs to produce content on a regular basis.
+However, Drupal requires much more technical expertise, and may not be the best choice for a publisher that needs to produce content on a regular basis.

 WordPress vs Joomla